| Help

 and put the most important keywords into a carefully crafted

 paragraph at the start of your HTML document.
+Make

 sure that the HTML code is using the proper tags in the